 Students work in the field to research, shoot, write, and edit news stories.
 They develop reporting and interviewing skills, visual acuity, utility for the eye and ear and general video performance abilities.
-Prerequisites: COM 200, COM 202, COM 205, COM 207
+Prerequisites: COM 207 for these advancements by teaching the basics of producing media content and strategically planning for distribution across both Web and mobile platforms.
+Areas of focus will include online storytelling, digital imaging and photo journalism, multimedia presentations, responsible use of social media, blogging, and the legal and ethical challenges created by the free flow of information on the Internet.
+Prerequisites: COM 202, COM 207